-Implementing the Restoration Plan: The Adaptive Management Cycle
+Implementing the Restoration Plan: The Adaptive Five-Year Management Cycle

 The Restoration Plan provides long-term guidance for restoring the resources and services injured by the oil spill.
 It does not list individual restoration projects.
-Each year, the Restoration Plan will be implemented through an annual or multi-year work plan.
+At the Council's January 19, 2021 public meeting, the Council approved a resolution to shift the Council's public meeting and funding review from an annual to a five-year cycle.
+See Appendix C and Resolution 21-02.
 The work plan describes the projects funded by the Trustee Council from the restoration fund.
 To be funded, projects must be consistent with the Consent Decree and Memorandum of Agreement, and with the policies, objectives, and restoration strategies of this Restoration Plan.

 Figure 1 shows the Adaptive Management Cycle that is used to determine the work plans.
 The figure shows that restoration is a cyclical activity - that the restoration priorities and needs embody a long-term, ecosystem view that is continually updated as new information is acquired.
 Thus, the most current information is used to determine the needs of injured resources and services and the priorities for restoration.
-On the basis of those priorities, the Trustee Council annually invites proposals and ideas for restoration from government agencies, universities, private industry and the public.
-Submissions undergo scientific, policy, and legal review.
-Important projects that need additional work may be further developed.
-Following that review, a draft of that year's restoration program is distributed for public review.
-The Trustee Council uses information received from the public, scientists, the Trustee's Public Advisory Group, and agency staff to decide which restoration projects to fund that year.
+On the basis of those priorities, the Council may issue a public invitation for proposals every five years.
+The Council may consider information from the public, scientists, the Council's Public Advisory Committee and state and federal agency staff, as well as a policy and legal review, to decide which projects to fund.
+Following the Council's funding review, a five-year restoration work plan is posted on the Council's website.